Divorce Appraiser ■ Probate Appraiser ■ Estate Appraiser ■ Family Law Appraiser

 - Prior to listing your house for sale

 - Federal or state tax returns

 - Determining the basis for capital gains tax

 Aside from you, the people who will want this appraisal are attorneys, accountants and enrolled agents, trustees, executors and administrators.
 Have one done, get the copies made, and you’re ready for all requests.

 Bernhardt Appraisal will simplify the appraisal process for you.
 Our number one concern is getting the job done right, and making it as easy for you as possible.
 To read more about estate planning, please just click here Estate Planning.

 Why get appraisals in connection with estate planning?

-- A professional appraisal provides the client some insurance against an IRS audit and professional support in case of audit.
+A professional appraisal provides the client some insurance against an IRS audit and professional support in case of an audit.

 Please let us make the appraising process easier for you?